fingertrick/Microsoft-teams-docs/teams/connectors.md

 ![Example of an Office 365 Connector card](images/Cards/o365connector.png)

 See the [Actionable message card reference](https://docs.microsoft.com/en-us/outlook/actionable-messages/card-reference) for details about card fields and actions.

-Teams currently does not support the following:
+>**Note:** Teams currently does not support the `heroImage` field in Connector cards.

-* Fields: `heroImage`
-* Actions: `HttpPOST` and `ActionCard`

 You can use the `O365ConnectorCard` class in the [Microsoft Teams extensions for the Bot Builder SDK](code.md#microsoft-teams-extensions-for-the-bot-builder-sdk) to send this card from your bot.